taolson/Admiran/README.md

 ### Miranda language features removed from Miranda2
 Miranda2 is an "extended subset" of Miranda, and does not (currently) implement every feature in the original Miranda language:
-* num type (combined floating-point or infinite-precision integers) replaced with 64-bit int
+* num type (combined floating-point or arbitrary-precision integers) replaced with 64-bit int
-* "magic" show and comparison operators that work on any type replaced with manual show and ord "typeclass" instances and distinct infix operators for comparing ints, chars, and strings
+* polymorphic show and comparison operators that work on any type replaced with manual show and ord "typeclass" instances and distinct infix operators for comparing ints, chars, and strings
 * no %free directive for parameterized modules

 ### Miranda2 new language features not in Miranda